 Can I hold an employee’s paycheck?

-We employers have all been there: an employee quits without notice, and still possesses uniforms or equipment that belong to the company.
+Almost every employer has faced the following situation: an employee quits without notice, and still possesses property (uniforms, equipment, keys) that belong to the company.
 Or worse, the employee is disgruntled and damages property of the company on her way out.
 It’s alright, I’ll just hold her last paycheck hostage until she returns the property or pays me for the damage.
 Right?
 Wrong.
 Well, in most cases, wrong.
 There seems to be a common misconception that withholding a paycheck in a situation like this is a perfectly legal practice.
 And, based on my experience and observations, it is a relatively common practice.

 Faulty Workmanship Law

-What employers may not know is that there is a specific law in Wisconsin restricting an employer’s ability to withhold paychecks (or even make deductions before remitting a paycheck).
+Wisconsin has a law that restricts an employer’s ability to withhold paychecks (or even make deductions before remitting a paycheck).
 Often referred to as the “faulty workmanship law,” section 103.455 of the Wisconsin Statutes reads, in relevant part, as follows:

 Deductions for faulty workmanship, loss, theft or damage.
 No employer may make any deduction from the wages due or earned by any employee, who is not an independent contractor, for defective or faulty workmanship, lost or stolen property or damage to property, unless the employee authorizes the employer in writing to make that deduction or unless the employer and a representative designated by the employee determine that the defective or faulty workmanship, loss, theft or damage is due to the employee’s negligence, carelessness, or willful and intentional conduct, or unless the employee is found guilty or held liable in a court of competent jurisdiction by reason of that negligence, carelessness, or willful and intentional conduct.
 If any deduction is made or credit taken by any employer that is not in accordance with this section, the employer shall be liable for twice the amount of the deduction or credit taken in a civil action brought by the employee.
 Any agreement entered into between an employer and employee that is contrary to this section shall be void.